Liam-Harrison/Liam-Harrison.github.io/index.md

 ---

 ## Who am I?
-I'm a 23 year old programmer who digs games and making games.
+I'm a 23 year old programmer who loves games and making games.
 I live in Victoria, Australia.
 I'm a Software and Game Developer, and previously worked at Fologram, a company who specalize in AR and VR technology in the Unity engine.

 ## Education
-Finishing a bachelor of [Computer Science with a major in Software Design](https://www.swinburne.edu.au/study/course/bachelor-of-computer-science/) at the Swinburne University of Technology in Victoria, Australia.
+Bachelor of [Computer Science with a major in Software Design](https://www.swinburne.edu.au/study/course/bachelor-of-computer-science/) at the Swinburne University of Technology in Victoria, Australia.

-Completed secondary school at [Bendigo Senior Secondary College](http://www.bssc.edu.au/) and recieved a [Victorian VCE certificate](https://en.wikipedia.org/wiki/Victorian_Certificate_of_Education) - Where I studied biology, mathematics, english, software development and electronic engineering.

 ## Experience
 I previously was employed at Fologram as a Software Developer, primarily I maintained and developed the Unity project of Folograms proprietary software.
 My role included all aspects of development such as leading the development of the Oculus Quest platform, extending and updating the CAD integration plugins, writing unit tests and creating original enterprise level code.